Classifying spaces of infinity-sheaves: Weak Kan fibrancy of the concordance resolution

+\begin{proof} We can assume $F$ to be injectively fibrant, so $\Rmap$ can be replaced with $\map$.
+By replacing $F$ with $\map(M,F)$ we can assume $M=\R^0$.
+We will verify the conditions of \cref{prop:DuggerIsaksenSS2} and show that every square

 admits a lift making the upper and lower triangles commute up to homotopy, and such that these two homotopies are compatible on $\partial \Delta[n]$.
-For a simplicial compact space $K$, a map $K \to \Ex^\infty Y$ factors through some finite stage, and so it corresponds to a map $\sd^i K \to Y$.
+For a finite-dimensional simplicial compact space $K$, i.e. having a compact space of nondegenerate simplices, a map $K \to \Ex^\infty Y$ factors through some finite stage, and so it corresponds to a map $\Sd^i K \to Y$.
 Then, by adjunction, the square above amounts to a map $P \to F$ where